-The seminar will introduce the students to the core rules and principles of the laws of armed conflict.
-We shall focus on international humanitarian law as it has developed in relation to conflicts between states.
+The seminar introduces the students to the core rules and principles of the laws of armed conflict.

-We shall analyse some of the most important contemporary challenges to the laws of armed conflict.
-This includes the rise of new threats to state security (global terrorism/asymmetric warfare) and the emergence of cyberspace as a potential theatre of belligerent action.
-We shall also consider how international humanitarian law has been transformed by the introduction of human rights into the battle field.
+We analyse some of the most important contemporary challenges to the laws of armed conflict.
+This includes the rise of terrorism and the re-emergence of conventional warfare as a security threat in the Western world, with the attendant question of conditions of co-belligerency.
+We also consider how international humanitarian law has been transformed by the introduction of human rights into the battle field.

 Among the topics covered are

 - War crimes